Section A: What is the UK Service Supplier Visa?

 Do you need to be sponsored for the UK Service Supplier visa?

-To be eligible for a UK Service Supplier visa, the applicant must be providing a service to a UK business under a contract that’s covered by a valid international trade agreement, and that business is a Home Office approved sponsor.
+Yes.
+To be eligible for a UK Service Supplier visa, the applicant must be providing a service to a UK business under a contract that’s covered by a valid international trade agreement, and that business must be a Home Office approved sponsor.
+The UK sponsor is required to register the underlying contract on the Sponsor Management System before assigning a Certificate of Sponsorship.

 How much is the UK Service Supplier visa?